Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/document-api.markdown

 The `Document` properties values can be either scalars (integers, strings, enumerations, etc), collections (arrays, lists), or nested properties (Map or an extension of map, such as `DocumentProperties`).
 Values must adhere to the same restrictions as in the POJO model (e.g. be serializable).
 Nested properties can be queried by using the dot ('.') notation to describe paths, as shown above.

-{{% note "Note"%}} It's highly recommended to use `DocumentProperties` for nested documents since it contains performance and memory footprint optimizations which are tailored for GigaSpaces usage.
+{{% note "Note"%}} It's highly recommended to use `DocumentProperties` for nested documents because it contains performance and memory footprint optimizations that are tailored for GigaSpaces usage.

-- While it's possible to use  `SpaceDocument` as a property, it is probably a mistake, since it contains extra information which is not relevant for nested properties (type name, version, etc.).
+- While it is possible to use  `SpaceDocument` as a property, it is probably a mistake, because it contains extra information that is not relevant for nested properties (type name, version, etc.).

-- Changing nested properties in an embedded space is not safe.
+- Changing nested properties in an embedded Space is not safe.
 {{%/note%}}

 # Document Hierarchy